Dr Amina Moss

 As a lecturer in Aquaculture Nutrition, I bring a unique perspective to the field due to my background in the Bahamas.
 This has instilled in me a deep appreciation for the diversity of marine ecosystems, which drives my passion for understanding the impact of changing environments on the nutritional needs of farmed aquatic species, particularly crustaceans such as Artemia, lobsters and penaeids.

-With expertise in developing sustainable and resilient feeding strategies, I have experience formulating diets, analyzing lipid and amino acid content, and evaluating immune response and flesh quality.
-My work also focuses on extracting bioactive compounds from mollusk by-products to promote the health of farmed aquatic species.
+With expertise in developing sustainable and resilient feeding strategies, I have experience formulating diets, analysing lipid and amino acid content, and evaluating immune response and flesh quality.
+My work also focuses on extracting calcium and phospholipids from mollusc by-products to promote the health of farmed aquatic species.

 Divisional / Faculty Contribution